espanso/website/docs/configuration/options.md

 ### Customizing the search shortcut

 If you don't like the default Alt+Space shortcut, you can change it by adding the following line to your `$CONFIG/config/default.yml` file:

 ```yaml title="$CONFIG/config/default.yml"
 search_shortcut: ALT+SHIFT+SPACE
 ```

 As you can see, the shortcut is defined by specifying all keys separated by a plus sign.
 These are the supported keys:

 `ALT`, `CTRL`, `CMD`, `SHIFT`, `ENTER`, `TAB`, `SPACE`, `META`, `OPTION`, `INSERT`, `DOWN`, `LEFT`, `RIGHT`, `UP`, `END`, `HOME`, `PAGEDOWN`, `PAGEUP`, `F1`, `F2`, `F3`, `F4`, `F5`, `F6`, `F7`, `F8`, `F9`, `F10`, `F11`, `F12`, `F13`, `F14`, `F15`, `F16`, `F17`, `F18`, `F19`, `F20`, `A`, `B`, `C`, `D`, `E`, `F`, `G`, `H`, `I`, `J`, `K`, `L`, `M`, `N`, `O`, `P`, `Q`, `R`, `S`, `T`, `U`, `V`, `W`, `X`, `Y`, `Z`, `0`, `1`, `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `NUMPAD0`, `NUMPAD1`, `NUMPAD2`, `NUMPAD3`, `NUMPAD4`, `NUMPAD5`, `NUMPAD6`, `NUMPAD7`, `NUMPAD8`, `NUMPAD9`

 > Not all keyboard combinations have been tested.
-If you find a combination that's not working, please open
-> a bug report on [GitHub](https://github.com/espanso/espanso/issues).
+If you find a combination that's not working, please open a bug report on [GitHub](https://github.com/espanso/espanso/issues).
 Thanks!

-You can also disable this shortcut entirely by adding the following line:
+You can also disable the keybinding by adding the following line:

 ```yaml title="$CONFIG/config/default.yml"
 search_shortcut: off